unconst/pretrain-subnet/README.md

 python neurons/miner.py --wallet.name ... --wallet.hotkey ... --num_epochs 10 --pages_per_epoch 5
 ```

-Alternatively, you can scrape a model from an already miner on the network by passing its run id.
+Alternatively, you can scrape a model from an already running miner on the network by passing its run id.
 This starts the training process from the checkpoint of another
 miner.
 ```bash
 python neurons/miner.py --wallet.name ... --wallet.hotkey ... --num_epochs 10 --pages_per_epoch 5 --load_run_id ...